Possibly my best song, and certainly a song that is close to my heart, includes these lines:

 Here at my writing cabin, in what used to be a pasture where my mom grew up, spring is turning into summer.
 I can see more than seven shades of green in every direction, and the light changes subtly each day.
 There are deer and eagles and swans, plus bears hiding out.

 In this context I don’t want to waste this song.
-I don’t love everything about this recording, but perhaps it sounds good enough to share on the principle that the perfect is the enemy of the good.
-The full lyrics are underneath the picture below, which should open a video of me singing if you click on it.
+I don’t love this recording, but maybe it sounds good enough to share on the principle that the perfect is the enemy of the good.
+The full lyrics are underneath the picture below, which links to the least bad recording I have made so far.
 One of these days I hope to record this properly, along with a few others, and the working title for the record is “Seven Shades of Green.”

 Calm Behind the Rain © Mark Hulsether